Fantomas42/sudoku-solver/README.rst

 Usage: sudoku_indexes [options] source

-Script for solving Sudoku puzzles in a human maner, applying some advanced strategies for solving grids.
+Script for solving Sudoku puzzles in an human manner, applying some advanced strategies for solving grids.

 If a puzzle cannot be solved with the strategies bundled in the package,